SwissDataScienceCenter/renku/docs/user/templates.rst

 When you run the notebook server, a Docker image is built for your project as defined by this ``Dockerfile``.
-The FROM line in this ``Dockerfile`` defines which Renku Docker image sets up the base of your project; this includes dependencies for the Renku CLI, Jupyterlab, and maybe R kernels & RStudio, depending on which template you selected upon project creation.
+The FROM line in this ``Dockerfile`` defines which Renku Docker image sets up the base of your project; this includes dependencies for the Renku CLI, JupyterLab, and maybe R kernels & RStudio, depending on which template you selected upon project creation.

 The lines following ``FROM`` define the installation of your own software